Trade parameters 1 - entry and exit limits

 Enter the trade when the price reaches a certain value (default = 0 = enter

-For a long trade, an entry limit must be below and an entry stop must be above the current price.
+For a long trade, an entry limit should be below and an entry stop should be above the current price.
 If the entry price is not reached within the allowed time period (set through EntryTime), the trade is cancelled and a "Missed Entry" message is printed to the log file.

 Send a limit order at the given limit price, instead of a market order, to the broker at the next enterLong